Ginger Asian Salad Dressing Recipe

 It has the perfect combination of tangy and sweet and makes eating salad even better.
 The best part is that you can use it on anything you like!

-Have you ever been to a hibachi grill like Benihani, Kobe or Sakura?
+Have you ever been to a hibachi restaurant like Benihani, Kobe or Sakura?
 These talent show restaurants come with meal and entertainment perfect for adults and kids!

 It’s so fun to watch your meal being prepared right in front of you.
 They put on a great show and you get to eat your food as it’s being made!